nestojimenez/eye_exercise/README.md

 I will keep working on this project and any contibutions is as well welcome.

-Please make sure to update tests as appropriate.
+Please make sure to update eyes as appropriate.

 ## Authors and acknowledgment
 Thanks to my Professional Certificate in Coding: Full Stack Development with MERN professors